saranshbansal/taxi-driver-allocation-spring-boot-app/README.md

 * Spring MVC with Spring Boot
 * Database H2 (In-Memory)
 * Maven
-* Intellij as IDE is preferred but not mandatory.
-We do provide code formatter for intellij and eclipse in the etc folder.

-You should be aware of the following conventions while you are working on this exercise:
+You should be aware of the following conventions while you are working on this app:

  * All new entities should have an ID with type of Long and a date_created with type of ZonedDateTime.
  * The architecture of the web service is built with the following components: